Toxics in Aquatic Life

 Data Source

-PCB and PBDE contaminant levels and time trends calculated from West et al. (2017) and from Washington Department of Fish and Wildlife, Toxics Biological Observation System unpublished data.
+PCB and PBDE contaminant levels and time trends calculated from West et al. 2017 and from Causey et al. in prep.

 PAH-induced liver disease and EDC-induced vitellogenin odds ratios calculated from Washington Department of Fish and Wildlife, Toxics Biological Observation System unpublished data.